shanksfigarland/GOAD-Windows-Install/README.md

 sudo apt install sshpass lftp rsync openssh-client
 ```

-- Clone the repo in your KALI machine and run the install script
+- Clone the repo in your KALI machine

-Install ansible-galaxy
+Install ansible-galaxy, go to the ansible folder and run:
 `ansible-galaxy install -r ansible/requirements.yml`

+Then run the install script in the root folder

 ```bash
 ./goad.sh -t install -l GOAD -p vmware -m local -a